Metal Printed Parts

 Printed Parts Material Capabilities

-Owens Industries has extensive experience manufacturing 3D metal printed parts from different materials, including Hastelloy, Kovar, Molybdenum, Rhenium, Cobalt-Rhenium, Invar and more.
+Owens Industries has extensive experience machining 3D metal printed parts from different materials, including Hastelloy, Kovar, Molybdenum, Rhenium, Cobalt-Rhenium, Invar and more.

 Stainless Steel